 Modular fully equipped Operation Theatres with Computer Navigation and C-Arm backed by a state of art ICU helps us in providing world class treatment to our patients.

 Our team of doctors include some of the best names from the Indian Medical Fraternity.
-Dr V.S.Mehta, Dr Vikas Kathuria, Dr Sandeep Vaishya in Neurosurgery, Dr Sumita Singh in Breast and Piles, Dr AK Sethi, Dr Sudeep Jain, Dr Subhash Jangid and Dr Praveen Tittal in Joints, Dr Priyanjana Sharma in ENT, Dr Kaushal Yadav and Dr Ankur Garg in Cancer Surgery, Dr Vikram Singh in GI Laparoscopic Surgery, Dr Nutan Jain, Dr Vandana Jain and Dr Renu Yadav in Obs, Gynae and Infertility, Dr Raman Tanwar and Dr Yogesh Taneja in Urology, Dr Suresh Vatsyayann for Pilonidal Sinus Surgery are some of the key doctors with us.
+Dr Arun Saroha Dr V.S.Mehta, Dr Vikas Kathuria, Dr Sandeep Vaishya in Neurosurgery, Dr Sumita Singh in Breast and Piles, Dr AK Sethi, Dr Anubhav Jain, Dr Subhash Jangid, Dr Debashish, Dr Anuj Chawla, Dr Ratnav Ratan, Dr Reetandyuti and Dr Praveen Tittal in Joints, Dr Priyanjana Sharma in ENT, Dr Kaushal Yadav, Dr Ankur Garg, Dr Shilpi Sharma, Dr Abhishek Mitra in Cancer Surgery, Dr Pramod Prasad, Dr Sumita Singh and Dr Vikram Singh in GI Laparoscopic Surgery, Dr Sadhna Sharma, Dr Anjali Kumar and Dr Parvinder Kaur in Obs, Gynae and Infertility, Dr Raman Tanwar and Dr Chandrakant Kar in Urology, Dr Sumita Singh for Pilonidal Sinus Surgery are some of the key doctors with us.